Pac (wrestler): Various feuds (2015–2016)

 The following week on the 18 December episode of NXT, Neville faced Kevin Owens, but the match ended in a double countout.
 Owens powerbombed Neville into the apron after the match.
 Neville received a rematch on the 15 January 2015 episode of NXT, but failed to regain the title.
-Neville went on to compete in a NXT Championship number one contender's tournament, defeating Tyson Kidd in the quarterfinals on 28 January and Baron Corbin in the semifinals on 4 February, but lost in the finals to Finn Bálor at NXT TakeOver: Rival.
+Neville went on to compete in a NXT Championship number one contender's tournament, defeating Tyson Kidd in the quarterfinals on 28 January and Baron Corbin in the semifinals on 4 February, but lost in the finals to Finn Bálor at NXT TakeOver: Rival, which would mark his final NXT appearance.

-On the 30 March 2015 episode of Raw, Satterley made his main roster debut, under the shortened ring name Neville, defeating Curtis Axel.
+On the 30 March 2015 episode of Raw, Neville made his main roster debut, now under the mononym "Neville", defeating Curtis Axel and officially joining the Raw brand.
 He then defeated Bad News Barrett at the Extreme Rules pay-per-view the following month.
 Following this, Neville competed in the 2015 King of the Ring tournament, where he was defeated by Barrett in the finals.
 Following this, Neville would begin a feud with Bo Dallas, setting up a match at Elimination Chamber, which Neville won.

 Neville would then enter a feud with Stardust in a comic book inspired rivalry.
 At SummerSlam on 23 August, Neville would team up with actor Stephen Amell, defeating the team of Stardust and Barrett.
 At Night of Champions in September, Neville would team with The Lucha Dragons (Kalisto and Sin Cara) in a loss to Stardust and the Ascension.
 At the Survivor Series pre-show, Neville would compete in a traditional Survivor Series match, teaming with The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Goldust and Titus O'Neil in a victory over Stardust, The Ascension, The Miz and Bo Dallas.
 On the 21 December episode of Raw, Neville won the Slammy Award for "Breakout Star of the Year".

 At the Royal Rumble on 24 January 2016, Neville competed in his first Royal Rumble match as the number 16 entrant, lasting over 10 minutes before being eliminated by Luke Harper.
 In March 2016, Neville injured his ankle during a match with Chris Jericho on Raw, rendering him out of action for an estimated two to three months and forcing him to miss WrestleMania 32, at which he was scheduled to compete.

 On 19 July, at the 2016 WWE draft, Neville was drafted to Raw.
 On the 25 July episode of Raw, Neville made his televised return, defeating Curtis Axel.
 Neville teamed with Sami Zayn to defeat The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) at SummerSlam.
 The following night on Raw, Neville failed to defeat Kevin Owens to qualify for a fatal four-way elimination match for the vacant WWE Universal Championship after the interference of Chris Jericho.
 On the 31 October episode of Raw, Neville participated in a battle royal for a spot on Team Raw at Survivor Series, but was eliminated by eventual winner Braun Strowman.